andylaikawai/alpha-hunter/README.md

 ## Why real-time news?

-Here is the thesis.
-It is very hard to predict the market consistently except for a few like Warren Buffet.
+It is very hard to _predict_ the market consistently except for a few like Warren Buffet.
 85% of money managers can’t outperform their respective benchmark index funds like S&P500.